MarisaKirisame/DefComBlog/Calculator.md

         case "Literal" -> String.valueOf(j.getInt("value"));

-Unlike Literal, Plus and Multiply contain more JSON as children, in left and right field, which we have to handle by calling prettyPrint() again - recursion!
+Unlike Literal, Plus and Multiply contain more JSON as children, in the left and right fields, which we have to handle by calling prettyPrint() again - recursion!

         case "Plus" -> "(" + prettyPrint(j.getJSONObject("left")) +
           "+" + prettyPrint(j.getJSONObject("right")) + ")";